czakdesign/website/animations/index.md

 ### Transition animation widgets

-*Transition animations*   NEED - description of transition widgets - why would you use transition instead of implicit
+*Transition animations*   NEED - description of transition widgets - what are they and why would you use transition instead of implicit or explicit animations.

 <br>
 For more information including a list of transition widgets, [Transition animations](/animations/transition_widgets).